Kube9 Operator

 Privacy & data

-- In-cluster by default: Assessments, SQLite data, and the status ConfigMap stay in your cluster.
+- In-cluster by default: Assessments SQLite data and the status ConfigMap stay inside your Kubernetes cluster under your RBAC.

-- Optional Trivy: Outbound calls go to the Trivy base URL you configure.
+- Optional Trivy egress: Calls go only to the Trivy URL you set in Helm.